microsoft/aed-content-nasa-su20/PythonBasicsModule/2-Comments.md

 ## What comments are

-In programming, comments are words in code that the computer will not read when running.
-This means their sole purpose is to help out developers who are reading and writing code.
+In programming, comments are words in code that the computer will not read when running the code.
+This means that their sole purpose is to help out developers who are reading and writing code.
 They are great for explaining complex code to others, helping you remember what a certain part of your code does, and reminding you of what needs to be added to your code.

 ## How to use comments

-In Python, comments are as simple as including a # before the code you type.
+In Python, comments are as simple as including a # before the comment that you would like to add.

 ```python
 # This is a comment
 ```

 As noted previously, comments are not run by the computer.
-If you look at the code below 2 + 2 is commented out so the computer will only computer 2 + 3.
+If you look at the code below, 2 + 2 is commented out so the computer will only recognize and compute 2 + 3.
 Try to copy this code into a cell and click the play button.

 ```python
 # 2 + 2